-Educational Partner(s) Process for Engagement Principal/Admistrator As Roberts Ferry School District has only one administrator who serves as both the Principal and Superintendent, input is provided during all other Educational Partner meetings.
-Teachers & Other School Personnel Our school has structured the calendar to include minimum days every Friday, allowing us to hold staff meetings 1-2 times per month.
-During these meetings, we review student data both collectively and in specific student groups as the data becomes available.
+Educational Partner(s) Process for Engagement Administrator As Valley Home School District has only one administrator who serves as both the Principal and Superintendent, input is provided during all other Educational Partner meetings.
+Teachers & Other School Personnel Our school has structured the calendar to include regular staff meetings where we review student data collectively and by specific student groups as it becomes available.
 This data includes CAASPP scores, the California Dashboard, STAR assessments, and other curriculum-based assessments.
-These meetings provide an opportunity for staff to give input on student needs.
-Additionally, we engage in frequent grade-level professional conversations, either through scheduled Friday meetings or a classroom release model.
-During these sessions, teacher cohorts review student data and identify additional needs or trends.
-Through these discussions, staff provides feedback on the effectiveness of current programs, suggesting modifications and determining which programs should be continued.
+These meetings allow staff to provide input on student needs.
+Additionally, we hold monthly collaboration meetings where teacher cohorts review student data, identify additional needs or trends, and discuss the effectiveness of current programs.
+Through these discussions, staff can suggest modifications and determine which programs should be continued.
+Classified staff received a comprehensive explanation of the LCAP in early spring, and are also invited to attend all Staff Meetings.
+They are provided with opportunities to evaluate goals and suggest new areas for improvement.
 Students Our Student Council comprises representatives from each uppergrade classroom.
 In their monthly meetings with their Teacher Advisor, they provide input to the Principal/Superintendent on which activities and programs they find engaging and which they do not.

-Educational Partner(s) Process for Engagement Parents Parent engagement and input are facilitated through various public meetings, including monthly Board Meetings and School Site Council/Parent's Club Meetings.
-Our Parent Advisory Group includes representatives of English Learners and Students with Disabilities.
-During these meetings, parents are informed about student successes and needs and are encouraged to provide feedback on programs they find successful and those requiring improvement.
-Additionally, due to our school's size, we frequently meet with parents individually or in small groups to gather specific input, helping us better develop our programs.
+Educational Partner(s) Process for Engagement Parents Parent engagement and input are facilitated through various public meetings, including monthly Board Meetings and Parent Advisory Meetings (Title I/ELAC/School Site Council/Parent's Club).
+Our Parent Advisory Groups include representatives of English Learners and Students with Disabilities.
+Families were also provided with a survey to respond to proposed LCAP goals.
+During these meetings, parents are informed about student successes and needs and are encouraged to provide feedback on programs they find successful and those needing improvement.
+Additionally, due to our school's size, we frequently meet with parents individually or in small groups to gather specific input, which helps us better develop our programs.
 SELPA Ongoing conversations between our Local SELPA and Principal/Superintendent focus on analyzing the achievement of our students with disabilities.
 Insights and suggestions from these discussions are shared with our other educational partners and were considered in the development of this LCAP.
-Local Bargaining Unit Roberts Ferry School does not have a Local Bargaining Unit.
+Local Bargaining Unit Both Certificated and Classified Bargaining Units were consulted at the conclusion of data and budgetary reviews as presented in the meetings discussed above and given the opportunity to provide feedback on the LCAP.